 (NCBI-index: 51655)

 In the summer, you can often sit outside after dinner and are sometimes lucky that something special flies by.
 This also applies to the Diamond-back Moth (Plutella xylostella).
 The head and thorax are white, and the forewing is greyish brown, sometimes darker, with a whitish band along the dorsum.
-The separation with the dark outer band is wavy in the shape of a sinusoid.
-The flying period is in several generations throughout the year, most common in summer, and the wingspan is 12-17mm.
-Host plant: Broccoli, Brussel Sprouts, and Cabbage.
+The separation from the dark outer band is wavy in the shape of a sinusoid.
+The flying period spans several generations throughout the year, with the majority occurring in summer, and the wingspan ranges from 12 to 17 mm.
+Host plant: Broccoli, Brussels Sprouts, Cabbage.
 Dutch name: Koolmot.
 Frisian name: –

 Flying period: